ahmet-metin/textile-defect-sr-pipeline/README.md

 The weight package includes:

 - baseline convolution-based ESRGAN generator checkpoints
-- depthwise-separable-convolution-based ESRGAN generator checkpoints
+- lightweight depthwise-separable-convolution-based ESRGAN generator checkpoints

 These files are distributed as part of: